-Abraham's hoping against hope, must have seemed odd, even to Sarah his wife.
-Who would ever think that this elderly couple would not only be the source of a great nation?
-A person without Abraham's faith would call this man's hope simply "ridiculous."
-When a situation turns out to be humanly hopeless, we should recall Abraham and Sarah.
-Such situations calling for radical decision come often enough in individual lives, and within history too.
+Abraham's hoping against hope must have seemed odd, even to Sarah his wife.
+Whoever would think that this elderly couple would found a family and be the source of a great nation?
+Anyone without Abraham's faith would call his hope simply ridiculous.
+When a situation turns out to be humanly hopeless, we should recall Abraham's persevering hope.

-Paul calls us to "look to Abraham and to Sarah," so that the Lord may have pity on all our ruins and turn our desert existence into a paradise like Eden.
-Abraham himself never witnessed how marvellous this promised fertility would be.
+Paul invites us to remember Abraham and to Sarah, so that God may have pity on us and turn our desert existence into more fruitful ways.
+Abraham himself never witnessed how marvellous this Promised Land would be.
 He saw only his son Isaac.
 In a way, Abraham's faith had to reach beyond death to the resurrection of the dead.
 For this reason Jesus appeals to the example of Abraham for belief in the resurrection.

 People closely united to Jesus realize how disastrous is a word spoken against the Holy Spirit, who is God's personal presence with us, to inspire us with courage and vision at any moment of crisis.
-"The Holy Spirit will teach you at that moment all that should be said.
+"The Holy Spirit will teach you at that moment all that needs to be said."